simongravelle/how-to-lammps/PEG-H2O/PEG-H2O.rst

 ===============================

-Here a single PEG molecule is immersed in water, and forces are applied to its ends in order to extend it.
+Here a single PEG molecule is immersed in water, and forces are applied to its ends in order to extend it, as seen in this [video](https://youtu.be/05DgPNfjReY).

 Creating a box of water
 -----------------------